 Here’s a picture of the PICO touch screen.

 Battery monitors have evolved quite a bit lately.
 So here’s a list of the top RV Battery Monitors available in 2021 to help you select the right one.
 Bluetooth, WiFi and remote mobile access are some key features I look for now.

 RV Solar Panels

-I created a junction box on my RV roof to hide and protect all of my solar panel connections.
+A junction box on the RV roof hides and protects all of the solar panel connections.
 All of the solar panels are wired directly to this junction box.